w/ Stuart O. Anderson + various illustrators

 interactive custom-built penny-smashing machine + collaboratively-curated exhibition cases from museum collections

 Fauna is an all-ages interactive mechanical sculpture that engages the public about extinction and wildlife adaptation in the Anthropocene through an elaborate, kinesthetic hand-operated “penny smasher.”
-Participants insert a US penny and turn a large wheel, easily pressing the penny with great force and, in the process, embossing unique illustrations on both sides.
-One side depicts animals that are critically endangered or even extinct, and on the other side are the tracks of animals currently adapting to urban environments.
+Participants insert a US penny and turn a large wheel, easily pressing their penny with great force and, in the process, embossing unique illustrations on both sides.
+One side depicts animals that are critically endangered or extinct, and on the other side are the tracks and silhouettes of animals currently adapting to urban environments.

-Influenced by roadside souvenir penny press machines, Fauna is the first such machine created by artists.
-I have been developing this project in several iterations since 2008, in collaboration with robotics engineer Stuart O. Anderson.
-The core Fauna machine is now in it’s third incarnation, debuting at the Carnegie Natural History Museum in December 2021.
+Fauna is the first project involving a machine entirely custom fabricated by artists: I have been developing this project in several iterations since 2008 in collaboration with robotics engineer Stuart O. Anderson.
+The core Fauna machine is now in it’s third incarnation, and debuted at the Carnegie Natural History Museum in February of 2022.

 The original, interpretive animal illustrations for the pennies were created by myself and eight other printmaker/activists: Josh MacPhee (Kemp’s Ridley Sea Turtle), Katie Kaplan (Caribbean Monk Seal), Bec Young (Red Wolf), Mazatl (Jaguar), Mary Tremonte (Eastern Cougar), Ally Reeves (Passenger Pigeon), Pete Railand (Eastern Elk), Roger Peet (Great Auk), and myself (Mexican Grizzly Bear).
 Individual pennies from early, small editions pressed on the second Fauna machine can be purchased here.